kumagaias/jet-oni/README.md

 ### What Makes This Demo Innovative

 1. **Reddit-Native 3D Gaming**: One of the first fully playable 3D games with a complete menu system running directly within Reddit posts
-2. **Prototype-Styled UI**: Terminal-inspired aesthetics with monospace font, dark backgrounds, and green accents
+2. **Prototype-Styled UI**: Terminal-inspired aesthetics with monospace font, dark backgrounds, and orange accents (#ff8800) for branding and active states
 3. **Seamless Integration**: No external websites, downloads, or installations - everything runs within Reddit's ecosystem
 4. **Complete Game Architecture**: Demonstrates full game engine, UI system, and procedural generation working together
 5. **Foundation for Multiplayer**: Proves the technical viability of building sophisticated 3D multiplayer games on Reddit